Qigang Chen

-Qigang Chen ([tʂʰə̌n t͡ɕʰǐ.kɑ́ŋ]; 陈其钢 (Chén Qígāng); born 8 August 1951) is a Chinese-French composer who has lived in France since 1984 and obtained French citizenship in 1992.
+Qigang Chen ([tʂʰə̌n t͡ɕʰǐ.kɑ́ŋ]; 陈其钢 (Chén Qígāng); born 8 August 1951) is a Chinese-born French composer who has lived in France since 1984 and obtained French citizenship in 1992.

 Biography

 Coming from an intellectual family, Qigang Chen was born in Shanghai and began his musical studies as a child.
 In his early teens, he was confronted with the Cultural Revolution and would spend three years locked up in a barracks, undergoing an "ideological reeducation".
 Nonetheless, his passion for music remained unshakeable and, in spite of the social pressure and anti-cultural policy, he pursued his training in composition.

 In 1977, Chen was one of 26 candidates out of 2,000 to be accepted into the composition class at the Beijing Central Conservatory.
 After five years of studies with Luo Zhongrong, in 1983 he stood for the national competition where he came first.
 As a result, he was the only one in his field to be authorized to go abroad to pursue graduate studies in composition.

 He was Olivier Messiaen's last student and lived with him as well, from 1984 to 1988.
 His first five years in France allowed him to broaden the scope of his culture and acquire new knowledge about 20th century music.